Félix Izeta Txabarri

-Félix Izeta Txabarri (born 3 August 1961) is a Spanish Basque chess Grandmaster (GM) (1994).
+Félix Izeta Txabarri (born 3 August 1961) is a Spanish Basque chess grandmaster.

 Biography

 In the 1990s Félix Izeta Txabarri was one of the leading Spanish chess players.
 He has participated in international chess tournaments many times.
 In 1990, Félix Izeta Txabarri won tournament in Ermua.
 In 1993/94, in Pamplona he shared 1st place with Jordi Magem Badals and Andrei Sokolov.
 Félix Izeta Txabarri won the San Sebastián international chess tournament twice, in 1995 and 1997, and shared 1st place in 1993 with Bojan Kurajica and in 1994 with Ulf Andersson and Zenón Franco Ocampos.
 Also twice in a row he shared 1st place in Elgoibar international chess tournaments (1995, 1996).

 Félix Izeta Txabarri played for Spain in the Chess Olympiads: